Supreme Court gives victory to Planned Parenthood in Medicaid case

 Breaking News Emails

-The dispute did not involve abortion, but the action by the justices keeps a hot button political issue off the docket.
-Three of the court's conservatives said the court should have agreed to take the case.
+The dispute did not involve abortion, but the action by the justices keeps a hot-button political issue off the docket.
+Three of the court's conservatives said the court should have taken the case.

 After an anti-abortion group released videos in 2015 that purported to show officials from Planned Parenthood talking about selling fetal tissue, several states immediately terminated Medicaid provider agreements with the group's affiliates.
 The videos were largely discredited, but the states involved said they found the allegations troubling.